|Version:||Date of Review:||History:|

 - Partnership Agreements: Agreements with duration equal to or exceeding two (2) years to establish a common project to explore an economic activity, as long as, cumulatively, establish the sharing of risks and results of the economic activity composing its purpose and the contracting parties are competitors in the relevant market, subject-matter of the agreement.

-- Previous control of Acts of Economic Concentration: Previous submission of the Act of Economic Concentration to CADE’s analysis and approval, pursuant to Law No. 12.529/11.
+- Previous control of Acts of Economic Concentration: Previous submission of the Act of Economic Concentration to CADE’s analysis and approval, pursuant to Law 12529/2011.

 - Joint Venture for the purposes of Partnership Agreements: A joint venture is considered, amongst others, in view of the joint performance of the parties to result in an economic activity previously not existing in the market.

-- Antitrust illicit activities or infringements: Acts practiced by companies and their representatives, unilaterally or jointly with competitors, with a view to or to produce harmful effects to competition, pursuant to Law No. 12.529/11.
+- Antitrust illicit activities or infringements: Acts practiced by companies and their representatives, unilaterally or jointly with competitors, with a view to or to produce harmful effects to competition, pursuant to Law 12529/2011.

 - Strategic or sensitive antitrust information: This refers to information directly concerned with companies’ business strategies which may alter the competitive dynamics, such as price of product/services, rebates, costs, production capacity, production, marketing, customers, employees salaries, suppliers and conditions of agreements executed therewith, confidential information on intellectual property, plans of future acquisitions and other aspects of the company’s competitive positioning.

-- Antitrust Law: Law No. 12.529/11 which structures the Brazilian Antitrust System and provides for the prevention and restraint of violations against the economic order.
+- Antitrust Law: Law 12529/2011 which structures the Brazilian Antitrust System and provides for the prevention and restraint of violations against the economic order.

 - Dominant position: Position which allows an economic agent to unilaterally affect the antitrust conditions in a given market.
 Overall, a significant market share is a relevant indication, but not sufficient, of holding a dominant position.
-The Brazilian antitrust law establishes a relative assumption (i.e., which may be challenged in a concrete case) that a market share equal to or exceeding 20% would characterize a dominant position.
+The Brazilian Antitrust Law establishes a relative assumption (i.e., which may be challenged in a concrete case) that a market share equal to or exceeding 20% (twenty percent) would characterize a dominant position.

-- Coordinated practices: These are practices coordinated by a group of economic agents, which may be considered illicit antitrust, pursuant to the Law No. 12.529/11.
+- Coordinated practices: These are practices coordinated by a group of economic agents, which may be considered illicit antitrust, pursuant to the Law 12529/2011.
 The cartel is the most common coordinated anti-competitive practice.

 - Unilateral practices: These are practices executed by a company, which unilaterally, is capable of affecting competition for goods or services.
 To characterize a unilateral antitrust infringement, it is necessary that the economic agent has a dominant position in the market where it operates and abusively exercising such position.
 Unilateral anti-competitive practices may produce exclusionary effects in the dominant company’s operation area.
 Few examples of practices which may be considered abusive rely on the following circumstances: predatory pricing, resale pricing, conditional rebates, refusal to contract, exclusivity agreements, amongst others.
 As a rule, unilateral practices depend on an analysis of the anti-competitive, potential or effective effects over other economic agents and the competitive scenario as a whole.

-This Policy comes into force as of its approval date by the Board of Directors and revokes any contrary rules and procedures.
+This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary rules and procedures.